libp2p/specs/autonat/autonat-v2.md

 Servers SHOULD NOT reuse their listening port when making a dial attempt.
 In case the client has reused their listen port when dialing out to the server, not reusing the listen port for attempts prevents accidental hole punches.
+Clients SHOULD only rely on the nonce and not on the peerID for tallying the dial attempt as the server is free to use a separate peerID for the dial attempts.

 ## RPC Messages